masak/strangelyconsistent-blog-posts/july-1-2012-hanoi-as-a-black-box.markdown

 > all of them to the right rod.

 This starts us down the road of understanding the language and the bounded context we're dealing with.
-There's still many details that need sorting out, though.
+There are still many details that need sorting out, though.

 Specifically, the adventure game will influence and distort the way the Hanoi